-"What would be the most relevant, most useful or most up-to-date sources for this topic?"
+Annotated bibliographies are designed to answer the question:"What would be the most relevant, most useful or most up-to-date sources for this topic?

 As an assignment, an annotated bibliography allows you to engage in the work of scholarship in a critical fashion, encouraging the student to utilise their knowledge, research and critical thinking skills.

 Not to be confused with the abstract which merely gives a summary of the main points of a work the annotated bibliography always describes and often evaluates those points.
 Whether an annotated bibliography concludes an article or book -or is even itself a comprehensive, book-length listing of sources its purposes are the same:

 Faculty Librarian Health

-Faculty Librarian Business & Law
+Faculty Librarian Business and Law

-Faculty Librarian Science & IT
+Faculty Librarian Science and IT

-Faculty Librarian Education & Arts
+Faculty Librarian Education and Arts